sjmanley/prework-about-me2/README.md

-## About Me
+## About Me Scott Manley

-* This website is a static HTML website using semantic tags and minimal CSS.
+* I am a creative designer with a graphic design / fine art background.
-* It is currently hosted on Github Pages.
+* I want to learn coding to make a change to my career and go into a different field or work.